near/docs/docs/2.develop/contracts/security/random.md

 Imagine you have a method that takes an input and gives a reward based on it.
 For example, you ask the user to choose a number, and if it the same as your `random seed` you give them money.

-Since the validator knows which `random seed` will come out, it can create a transaction with that specific input and win the price.
+Since the validator knows which `random seed` will come out, it can create a transaction with that specific input and win the prize.

 ----

 ## Refusing to Mine the Block
-One way to fix the "gaming the input" problem is to force the user to first send the input, and decide in a different block the result.
+One way to fix the "gaming the input" problem is to force the user to send the input first, and then decide the result on a different block.
 Lets call this two stages: "bet" and "resolve".

 In this way, a validator cannot game input, since the `random` number against which it will be compared is computed in a different block.